 The challenge is that as younger employees change jobs, it can result in more small retirement accounts spread out among multiple providers.
 It’s hard enough to set savings goals, but it’s even harder to set goals and understand your progress if you’re dealing with multiple accounts and multiple providers.
 Consolidating to one retirement plan provider is one way to make things more manageable.
-Technology like Janney’s My Net Worth account aggregation tool, free to existing clients, can give Millennials and Gen Xers a picture of their finances across accounts, help them track their cash flow to understand their savings ability, and make retirement planning— and financial planning generally—more manageable.
+Janney’s My Net Worth account aggregation tool, free to clients, can give Millennials and Gen Xers a picture of their finances across accounts held at multiple financial institutions, help them track their cash flow to understand their savings ability, and make retirement planning— and financial planning generally—more manageable.
 Whether they consolidate their accounts or use aggregation tools, setting goals and understanding progress will be younger investors’ responsibility going forward.

 Understand the tradeoff between risk and reward: